altocodenl/tagaway/readme.md

    - On double click, images fail to open in most cases
    - When opening thumbnail, big image is superimposed to the same picture (it's like a pic is opened on top of another)
    - photo slider Error sound when pressing arrow keys to navigate gallery.
 This exact same problem https://stackoverflow.com/questions/57726300/safari-error-sound-when-pressing-arrow-keys-to-navigate-gallery#:~:text=1%20Answer&text=It%20seems%20that%20Safari%20browser,no%20input%20element%20in%20focus.

-- Add email domain validation in SES (email from address as well).

 - Migrate to gotoB v2.